hzeller/rpi-rgb-led-matrix/README.md

 Due to the wonders of github, it is pretty easy to be up-to-date.
 I suggest to add this code as a sub-module in your git repository.
-That way you can use that particular version and easily update it if there are changes
+That way you can use that particular version and easily update it if there are changes:

      git submodule add git@github.com:hzeller/rpi-rgb-led-matrix.git matrix

+(You explicitly have to go into that subdirectory and `git pull` to get the latest version, so your code does not have to track a moving target.)

 This will check out the repository in a subdirectory `matrix/`. the library to build would be `matrix/lib`, so let's hook that into your toplevel